marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   This warning is enabled by default in C++ and by :option:`-Wall` otherwise.

+.. option:: -Wno-return-type

+  Default option value for :option:`-Wreturn-type`.

-.. option:: -Wno-shift-count-negative, -Wshift-count-negative
+.. option:: -Wno-shift-count-negative

   Controls warnings if a shift count is negative.
   This warning is enabled by default.

+.. option:: -Wshift-count-negative

+  Default option value for :option:`-Wno-shift-count-negative`.

-.. option:: -Wno-shift-count-overflow, -Wshift-count-overflow
+.. option:: -Wno-shift-count-overflow

   Controls warnings if a shift count is greater than or equal to the bit width of the type.
 This warning is enabled by default.

+.. option:: -Wshift-count-overflow

+  Default option value for :option:`-Wno-shift-count-overflow`.

-.. option:: -Wshift-negative-value, -Wno-shift-negative-value
+.. option:: -Wshift-negative-value

   Warn if left shifting a negative value.
 This warning is enabled by :option:`-Wextra` in C99 and C++11 modes (and newer).

+.. option:: -Wno-shift-negative-value

+  Default option value for :option:`-Wshift-negative-value`.

-.. option:: -Wno-shift-overflow, -Wshift-overflow=n, -Wshift-overflow
+.. option:: -Wno-shift-overflow, -Wshift-overflow=n

   These options control warnings about left shift overflows.